Policies

 Leave of Absence

 A student who is unable to attend the University during a regular semester because of illness, family emergency, extraordinary job requirements, military service or other factors may be granted a leave of absence without penalty.
-The student must submit a written request for a leave to their respective program director and the Assistant Dean of Graduate Studies & Administration.
-Upon return to the University, the student must request reinstatement in writing to the Assistant Dean, who will consult with the program's faculty.
+The student must submit a written request for a leave to their respective Department Chair and the Assistant Dean.
+Upon return to the University, the student must request reinstatement in writing to the Assistant Dean, who will consult with the student's Academic Department.

 Academic Advising

-During the academic year students are expected to meet with their academic adviser at least once per year in order to give the student the opportunity to discuss appropriate course selection, academic progress, curricular and co-curricular programs and the full range of services and opportunities available for all Seton Hall students.
+During the academic year students are expected to meet with their academic advisor at least once per semester in order to give the student the opportunity to discuss appropriate course selection, academic progress, curricular and co-curricular programs and the full range of services and opportunities available for all University students.
 It is the responsibility of the student to make every effort to obtain adequate academic advising, prepare for registration advising and receive their registration PIN each semester.
-For more information on Academic Adviser Assignments, please click here.
+For more information on Academic Advisor Assignments, please click here.

 Academic Standing